parameterz/diastology/src/app/algorithms/bse2024/content.md

 * **Standard Algorithm** - For patients with normal LV systolic function
 * **Dysfunction Algorithm** - For patients with reduced EF or myocardial disease with normal EF
 * **Atrial Fibrillation Algorithm** - Specifically designed for patients in AF

-Each algorithm follows a similar approach of evaluating key parameters (TR velocity, LA volume, E/e' ratio) before determining if filling pressures are normal or elevated in the context of any relaxation abnormalities.

-## Clinical Context

-These guidelines emphasize the importance of clinical context in interpreting diastolic function.
-The assessment should always be considered alongside patient symptoms, clinical presentation, and other imaging findings.